Kiviaq: Athletic career

 Growing up in Edmonton, Kiviaq took to boxing to defend himself against racially motivated abuse from other children.
 He won his first Golden Gloves championship at age 13.
 He later became a prizefighter, winning 108 of 112 fights, capturing a string of provincial and Golden Glove championships.
-In 1955, aged 19, he became the first Inuk (or Eskimo) to play on the Edmonton Eskimos football team.
+In 1955, aged 19, he became the first Inuk to play on the Edmonton Eskimos football team.
 However, Kiviaq never played a regular-season game: before the season started, he had an accidental slip on the wet field which was followed by concurrent hits from three opposing players.
 However, despite his severe injuries, he subsequently made a full recovery.
 He later won a scholarship to play football at Northwestern State College in Louisiana.
 He was still eligible to play college ball because he had never earned a salary playing for the Eskimos.

 Health

 Kiviaq had Ménière's disease, and for much of his life was unable to travel on an airplane or be a passenger in a vehicle without becoming ill.
 However, by 2009, surgeries to treat his cancer also resulted in him no longer being afflicted by travel sickness.
-He battled cancer for many years until he died on April 24, 2016 in an Edmonton hospice.
+He battled cancer for many years until he died on April 24, 2016, in an Edmonton hospice.